YesInAJiffy/saatvik_grade9/DECA/UseCases.md

 # Opening/Closing Statements.
 ✅ General Opening Statements
 “Good morning!
 Welcome to [Bank Name].
-How can I assist (or help) you today?”
+My name is Saatvik, how can I assist (or help) you today?”

 ✅ General Closing Statements
 “Thank you for banking with [Bank Name].
 Is there anything else I can assist you with today?”